Improving Progress 8 scores for high prior attaining students

-Given the national shift to a school led improvement system I think schools will need to think carefully about how they distribute leadership to be effective.
+Given the national shift to a school-led improvement system, I think schools will need to think carefully about how they distribute leadership to be effective.
 There needed to be a network of people in school who can lead on teaching and learning due to the size of many schools and the formation of MATs.
 These people needed to be leaders rather than simply following instructions and be open and transparent about what they were trying to achieve, as this is an effective way to work with others.

-I am planned a series of meetings to share the actions that we as a school would be working on.
+I have planned a series of meetings to share the actions that we as a school would be working on.
 Once the initial rationale and questions were concluded I planned for regular updates to all staff at normal meetings, after school briefings and using email.
 I also built this into the line management meetings that other senior staff held with departments with feedback gathered at SLT meetings and planned for regular feedback to governors to keep them updated on the progress of the action plan.

 My school works in partnership with other schools in the MAT, which comprises two primaries and two all through schools.
 There are regular opportunities for senior leaders to work together and meetings and email contact to share ideas and expertise.
-A new opportunity this academic year was for middle leaders to be involved on MAT working groups focusing on Teaching and Learning and Assessment.
+A new opportunity this academic year was for middle leaders to be involved in MAT working groups focusing on Teaching and Learning and Assessment.
 Both of these groups could link to my project and provide a way for me to develop parts of the action plan and gain feedback from others.

 I met termly with the outcomes governor and also reported to full governors through the Headteachers report.
 At each monitoring point using the latest tracking information I reported on the outcomes for all students, disadvantaged students and then further broke this down by subject area.
-The governors received training on the progress 8 calculations and the attainment 8 figures and so were clear that we were monitoring these in the same way that school data is reported in the performance tables.
-The governors took a great interest in the impact of the project and held the school leaders and me accountable for implementing this in the most appropriate way.
+The governors received training on the progress 8 calculations and the attainment 8 figures and so we're clear that we were monitoring these in the same way that school data is reported in the performance tables.
+The governors took a great interest in the impact of the project and held the school leaders and be accountable for implementing this in the most appropriate way.
 I also arranged for the Subject Leaders for English and Maths to attend a governors’ meeting so they could gain a better understanding of how my project was being prioritised.

 I discussed with the Head having the Subject Leaders for English and Maths included on the extended SLT.
 This also enabled some succession planning to take place in these key departments and has increased the leadership capacity in each department.

 I worked with our human resources department to develop the job descriptions and then discussed with both members of staff to look at their role in developing teaching and learning.
 I then took on a coaching role with the Subject Leader for English to develop her confidence in implementing change in the department.
-This is a member of staff with lots of experience but she has been reluctant to deal more difficult members of her department.
+This is a member of staff with lots of experience but she has been reluctant to deal with more difficult members of her department.
 I helped her by using some of the work I undertook on powerful conversations to frame her approach and focusing on the vision she has for the department which needed to be shared more explicitly.
-By having an additional member of specialist staff, the changes within department can be embedded and monitored.
-The departments have also taken the lead on evaluating the quality of teaching and learning within their own teams.
+By having an additional member of specialist staff, the changes within the department can be embedded and monitored.
+The departments have also taken the lead in evaluating the quality of teaching and learning within their own teams.
 Investing in these staff showed them the importance of the issue to SLT and the governors.

 I systematically implemented the action plan, working with staff and governors to do so.
 The monitoring of the change programme took place using the school data collection points which specifically look at rates of progress and attainment using the DFE methods of evaluating school performance.
-All sub groups are monitored and I developed the data analysis further to include a specific group of disadvantaged students.
-Over the course of the project the gap was closing quicker in Maths than it was in English.
+All subgroups are monitored and I developed the data analysis further to include a specific group of disadvantaged students.
+Over the course of the project, the gap was closing quicker in Maths than it was in English.
 I held additional meetings with the English department to discuss the data and distributed leadership of a peer observation schedule to the Subject leader to implement and monitor.
-Throughout the project I have monitored the impact with SLT to keep them informed and involved.
+Throughout the project, I have monitored the impact with SLT to keep them informed and involved.